tetriseffect/Exosphere/tutorials/superusers/superuser-shell.md

 Very simply- do `cd ..` This moves you back one step in the tree.

-Bear in mind that, in the shell, two periods- `..` generally symbolises a single directory- one step in the three.
-If you wanted to go back two steps in the tree, you would do this: `cd ../../` Forward-slack `/` is a way of indicating the break-point.
+Bear in mind that, in the shell, two periods- `..` generally symbolises a single directory- one step in the tree.
+If you wanted to go back two steps in the tree, you would do this: `cd ../../` Forward-slash `/` is a way of indicating the break-point.
 If you wanted to step back three steps it would be `cd ../../../` and so on.
 Although there are quicker ways of getting to other branches of the directory tree than manually cd-ing everywhere.

 You can navigate fairly intuitively doing `ls` and `cd` forward `cd ..` back to look around.
 Do this about five times to get a sense of how it works.